decentraland/documentation/content/creator/sdk7/projects/smart-wearables.md

 1. Open a Visual Studio Code window on an _empty folder_.
 2. Select the Decentraland tab on Visual Studio's left margin sidebar
 3. Click **Create Project**
-4. The editor will prompt you about what kind of project to create.
+4. The Decentraland extension will prompt you about what kind of project to create.
 Select **Smart Wearable**.

 ### Using the CLI